Colon Cancer Treatment in India

 The stages of colon cancer are:-

 Surgery is the treatment of choice for individuals whose colon cancer has not spread yet metastasised.
 In many cases, chemotherapy may be advised post-surgery.
-However, it is important check colon cancer treatment protocol in India as it varies depending upon the stage of the cancer.

 Treatment of Stage 0 Cancer